-File Name: marten\habitat\combined\202304.tif
+File Name: marten_suitablehabitat.tif

-BAND-TAILED PIGEON SUITABLE HABITAT
+BAND-TAILED PIGEON

 Metric Definition and Relevance: The Band-Tailed pigeon is a species of tribal value to California indigenous peoples and has been identified as a focal species for the SNV RRK project.
 This metric identifies the current distribution and abundance of suitable habitat for band-tailed pigeons.
+Blocks of habitat of 100 acres or larger, which are considered high value to band-tailed pigeons for reproduction, cover, and feeding are included.